viveksck/Text-Tools/README.md

 2. firstfivewords.py - for pulling formulaic sentence starters from a corpus of text
 3. ngramstripper2009/2012.py - for simplifying the Google Books ngram data (2009/2012 version) into a frequency word list
 4. TextFileHashTagger.py - for a folder full of text files containing hash tags, creates an index
+5. collocationreadability.py - collocation and readabilty tools (used to be part of textgrader)
-5. Single Use Tools - scripts for pre- or post- processing data for tools above
+6. Single Use Tools - scripts for pre- or post- processing data for tools above

 * Some projects have been described in articles.
 PDFs available [here](http://scholar.google.co.jp/citations?user=-ShxkTcAAAAJ)
 * Some projects have a [screencast showing how to use them](http://www.youtube.com/user/malcprentice)